 Now that I've outlined the basic concepts of modern link building, as well as a high-level view of the strategies you'll need to be successful at it, let's take a step back and look at how link building came to be, how it's evolved, and why it has an undeserved questionable reputation in the SEO (and general marketing) industry.

-In this chapter we will dive into the dark abyss of black hat link building for SEO.
+In this chapter we will dive into the dark abyss of black hat strategies in SEO.

 It’s hard to say exactly what Google views as a “good” or a “natural” link, but we do have some pretty good indicators.